 - The chance to get press and social media coverage

-An Experiential Booth Can Pull in More Traffic
+Experiential Activations Can Pull in More Traffic

 The larger a trade show is, the harder it is to stand out.
 This is especially true when you’re competing with big-name brands that have big budgets to match.
 One way to compete is with an experiential booth that does more than inform your audience.
 If your booth has interactive experiences that engage the senses, word-of-mouth is likely to bring more visitors.
 And if you incorporate a hashtag into your social strategy, social sharing becomes easy, further boosting attendance potential.

 Interactive Experiences Are More Engaging

 When people visit your booth, they don’t want to be talked at.
 Individuals don’t usually respond positively to endlessly long sales pitches or dry presentations.
 Even if you don’t focus on experiential design, it’s never a good idea to make talking at people part of your exhibit staff training.